Level of difficulty 3

 Day of service:

-Put the colander above the sauce pot and line with a moistened paper towel–we moisten the towel so that the juices do not cling to it.
+Put the colander above the sauce pot and line with a moistened paper towel–the moistened towel prevents the juices from clinging to it.
 Pour the boiled juices through the colander.

-Once clarified, the juices are the equivalent of a reduced consommé–clear and packed with flavor.
-The picture below represents the juices from three racks of spare ribs.
-These juices can be substituted in any of our recipes that call for water or stock.
+Once clarified, the juices are the equivalent of a salt-free, reduced consommé–clear and packed with flavor.
+The picture below represents the juices from 1 rack of spare ribs–approximately 1 cup/225 ml.
+These juices can be substituted in any savory recipe that calls for water or stock.

 Finish removing the rack from the packaging.
 Lay the processed rack on parchment or butcher paper.
 Pat dry with a clean towel or paper towel.